KabeloBolaane/interview/README.md

 # How to use

-Pull the github code repositary and compile using android version  SDK 30
+Pull the github code repositary and compile using android version  SDK 30 and import to android Studio or Intellij Idea

+# Model View Approach

+A recycle view  is used to display the popular post from the NYT Timese Endpoint , an Adapter & Model to partially load data